Osmosis

 Osmosis is a natural process where water molecules move from an area with more water to an area with less water through a partially permeable membrane.
 It's a passive process, meaning it happens without using any energy.
 This movement of water helps the body in many ways, such as maintaining the right balance of salt and water.
 Osmosis is important to understand for biology and chemistry, and it's a fascinating topic to explore.
 So, next time you drink water or eat something, remember that osmosis is at work!

 Cells have a different concentration of fluid inside them compared to the fluid around them.
-This means that water can either move into or out of the cell through osmosis.
-If a cell doesn't have enough water, the fluid inside becomes highly concentrated, meaning there are fewer water molecules.
+This means that water can either move into or out of the cell through osmosis, driven by the concentration gradient from an area of low solute concentration to an area of high solute concentration.
+If a cell doesn’t have enough water, the fluid inside becomes highly concentrated, meaning there are fewer water molecules.
 This tells us that the solution outside the cell has more water molecules, allowing water to move into the cell through osmosis.
 On the other hand, if a cell has a lot of water, the solution inside will be more diluted, causing water to move out of the cell and into the surrounding fluid.
-Understanding osmosis is essential for biology and chemistry, and it helps us understand how our body maintains a balance of fluids.
+Understanding osmosis, particularly the role of the semi-permeable membrane, is essential for biology and chemistry, and it helps us understand how our body maintains a balance of fluids.

 Water potential gradient

-The rate of osmosis increases with the water potential gradient.
+The rate of osmosis increases with the osmotic pressure difference and solute concentration.
 For instance, osmosis occurs more quickly between two solutions at -50 kPa and -10 kPa than it does between -15 kPa and -10 kPa.

 Surface area